stashapp/stash/ui/v2.5/src/docs/en/Manual/Identify.md

 For each Scene, the Identify task iterates through the scraper sources, in the order provided, and tries to identify the scene using each source.
 If a result is found in a source, then the Scene is updated, and no further sources are checked for that scene.

-Unexpected incorrect matches cannot be undone and it may be hard to figure out which ones they are.
+Some incorrect matches can be expected and they cannot be undone.
+It may also be hard to figure out which ones they are.

 ## Options